dazz/dazz.github.io/content/posts/2024-08-19_base-image-with-s6-overlay/index.md

 ```

 ## Include via docker `FROM`
-The best part: You can now include the versioned sources via docker `FROM`:
+The best part: You can now include the versioned sources via docker `--from`:

 ```Dockerfile
 FROM hakindazz/s6-overlay-base AS s6-overlay